 Construction mechanics have a very varied remit.
-After your training you will be able to produce many different types metal works and structures.
-Accordingly, you must be able to read construction drawings and derive appropriate measurements.
-This, as well as the production of various components using manual and mechanical processes, will be taught during your training at PILLER.
+After your training you will be able to produce different types metal works and structures.
+Accordingly, you must learn to read construction drawings and derive appropriate measurements.
+This and the production of various components using manual and mechanical processes, will be taught during training at PILLER.
 In addition to preparatory work, you will use welding equipment, punching machines, and drilling machines.
 You are responsible for the metal constructions of our machines, constructing millimeter-precise components out of large metal plates.
 What makes PILLER special?
 Working with different materials, from special stainless steels to titanium.

 The training for construction mechanics covers five different areas: Equipment technology, sheet metal construction, shipbuilding, welding technology , and steel and metal construction.
-At PILLER you will be trained as a construction mechanic specializing in welding technology.
+At PILLER you will be trained as a construction mechanic specializing in steel and metal construction.